 To begin designing your automation, click the Configure button.

-When configuring your trigger, you can choose between four options — Person, Organization, Deal, and Activity — with three options of what event relating to that item will trigger the automation — creation, updating, or deletion.
+When configuring your trigger, you can choose between four options — Person, Organization, Lead, Deal, and Activity — with three options of what event relating to that item will trigger the automation — creation, updating, or deletion.

 Once you've chosen the trigger type and the trigger event, click the Apply button.

 With the trigger event in place, you will need to define the action event.

 When defining your action event, you can choose between five options — Person, Organization, Lead, Deal, Activity, and Email — and are able to choose action types that are specific to each option.

 If you wish to provide any extra steps — either in the middle or at the end of your workflow — click the + icon in either spot to add that information.

 Adding extra information in the middle of the workflow will provide further trigger conditions prior to activating the event action.
 Adding further actions at the end of the workflow will add further actions that result when the trigger event occurs.

 Depending on the nature of your workflow, you may wish for it to be triggered only by yourself, or you may wish for it to be triggered by any user in the Pipedrive account.

 To specify which is allowed to trigger this automation, check the option in the bottom left of the workflow, and specify which option you would prefer.